 Now, some people and creatures are not subject to this adjustment or even the first fire morale check.
 True fighters would be nonplussed by gunfire.
 Dragons and snakes, too.
 They are wary, but not threatened any more than any other type of attack.

-Magic users would need to make a saving throw vs petrification to continue casting with someone blasting around with a gun near them.
+Magic-users would need to make a saving throw vs petrification to continue casting with someone blasting around with a gun near them.
 They startle and need to control that reaction.
-If the spell was foiled by gunfire, the magic users doesn't lose it they just need to start over.
+If the spell was foiled by gunfire, the magic users don't lose it they just need to start over.